Home Energy Efficiency

 Pictured here is the most common type of hydronic distribution, known as radiant in-floor heating.
 A series of tubes containing water and glycol (to prevent freezing) is embedded in a concrete base.
 The heat pump warms the liquid in the tubes, and heat radiates from the floor throughout the building.

-An added benefit of this system is that the concrete base surrounding the tubing has a high thermal mass. so once the concrete slab is warmed, it radiates heat for a long time.
+An added benefit of this system is that the concrete base surrounding the tubing has a high thermal mass.
+Once the concrete slab is warmed, it radiates heat for a long time.
 This means fewer on-and-off cycles for the system, improving efficiency and saving costs.

 Local Retailers and Installers